dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 ## eBPF Tracepoint

-eBPF tracepoint programs attach through the perf events subsystem to predefined hook points in the Linux kernel.
-These hook points are created with macros such as `TRACE_EVENT` and exposed via the tracing and perf infrastructure.
+eBPF tracepoint programs attach to predefined hook points in the Linux kernel.
+These hook points are defined in the kernel source code with a `TRACE_EVENT` macro.
 Once attached, an eBPF program runs its custom logic whenever the kernel hits the corresponding tracepoint.

 ::details-box
 ---
 :summary: More information on TRACE_EVENT macro
 ---

-Actually, `TRACE_EVENT` is the generic macro for defining custom tracepoints in the kernel, while `TRACE_EVENT_SYSCALL` is a specialized variant for syscalls.
+`TRACE_EVENT` is the generic macro for defining custom tracepoints in the kernel, while `TRACE_EVENT_SYSCALL` is a specialized variant for syscalls through which eBPF Tracepoint hook are created.

-And there is **NO** static `sys_enter_execve` tracepoint in the kernel; instead, per-syscall tracepoints are auto-generated at build time using the `TRACE_EVENT_SYSCALL` template in [`include/trace/events/syscalls.h`](https://codebrowser.dev/linux/linux/include/trace/events/syscalls.h.html#18).
-This template is combined with syscall metadata from the architecture’s syscall tables (e.g., `arch/x86/entry/syscalls/syscall_64.tbl`) to produce entry and exit tracepoints like `sys_enter_execve` and `sys_exit_execve` to which perf and eBPF can then attach to.
+In fact, there is **NO** static `sys_enter_execve` tracepoint defined in the kernel.

+Instead, per-syscall tracepoints are generated at build time using the `TRACE_EVENT_SYSCALL` template in [`include/trace/events/syscalls.h`](https://codebrowser.dev/linux/linux/include/trace/events/syscalls.h.html) and syscall metadata from the architecture’s syscall tables like [`arch/x86/entry/syscalls/syscall_64.tbl`](https://raw.githubusercontent.com/torvalds/linux/master/arch/x86/entry/syscalls/syscall_64.tbl).
+This generation is handled by code in [`kernel/trace/trace_syscalls.c`](https://codebrowser.dev/linux/linux/kernel/trace/trace_syscalls.c.html) to produce an entry tracepoint like `sys_enter_execve` to which eBPF can then attach to.
 ::

 For example, the `sys_enter_execve` tracepoint fires when a process calls `execve`, exposing the program name and arguments.
 This makes it useful for tasks such as auditing, security monitoring, or analyzing user activity.